hippie68/gogcheck/README.md

 Bash script for the purpose of scanning your GOG offline installer collection for valid digital signatures and correct checksums, making sure your downloads have not been modified by someone else.
 The script accepts multiple .exe files and folders as arguments.
 No arguments: check the current folder.
+Type "gogcheck -h" to list available options.

 The script consists of 3 functions, run in this order:
 1. sigcheck: checks .exe files for valid digital signatures